-If you have pre-existing diabetes or develop pregnancy-related diabetes (gestational diabetes), you will have appointments in our specialist clinic with a consultant obstetrician, a diabetes consultant, our diabetes nurse specialist and our diabetes specialist midwife.
+If you have pre-existing diabetes or develop pregnancy-related diabetes (gestational diabetes), you will have appointments in our specialist clinics at Colchester and Ipswich hospitals.
+These appointments will be with a consultant obstetrician, a diabetes consultant, a diabetes nurse specialist and a diabetes specialist midwife.

 - We advise that if you are a diabetic and are planning a pregnancy, you should speak to your GP or contact the specialist nurses at the Diabetes Centre at Ipswich Hospital.